bhwyb/learngit/readme.txt

-Git is a vdrsion control system.
+Git is a distribution vdrsion control system.
 Git is free software.